v-eraw/remindu/README.md

 Automatically bulk update your google calendar with the birthdays of close friends and families by logging in with your facebook account.

+Add facebook events to your calendar

+scrape messenger messages to add events to your calendar

 Manually edit which friend's birthdays to celebrate.

 NLP to automatically scrape their facebook and reccomend gifts to give them.